RobinKhiv/449-p3/README.md

   Run the sql dump files to create the databases </br>
   ./bin/init.sh</br>

+LoadBalancing Setup

-For LoadBalancing follow below steps:
+follow below steps:
 1.Install Traefik on machine
 2.Take the below configuration files from the traefikconfig folder of the project and place in the traefik directory traefik.toml